fastify/fastify/docs/TypeScript.md

 ### JSON Schema

+To validate your requests and responses you can use JSON Schema files.
+If you didn't know already, defining schemas for your Fastify routes can increase their throughput!
+Check out the [Validation and Serialization](Validation-and-Serialization.md) documentation for more info.

+Also it has the advantage to use the defined type within your handlers (including pre-validation, etc.).

+Here are two options how to achieve this.

+#### Schemas in JSON Files

 In the last example we used interfaces to define the types for the request querystring and headers.
 Many users will already be using JSON Schemas to define these properties, and luckily there is a way to transform existing JSON Schemas into TypeScript interfaces!

 1. If you did not complete the 'Getting Started' example, go back and follow steps 1-4 first.